-I’ve always loved reading interviews of inspiring women who do creative and interesting work.
+Today we’re continuing with my interview series of inspiring women who do unique and creative work.
 It seems now more than ever there are endless opportunities as to what a business might look like and how one might go about achieving success.
-Finding trailblazers who are building their businesses off the beaten path of corporate board meetings are in a way, sharing their gifts with those of us who aspire to achieve something meaningful in what we do for a living.
+Female trailblazers who are building their businesses off the beaten path, are in a way, sharing their gifts with those of us who aspire to achieve something meaningful in what we do for a living.
 In my line of work as an editor and stylist I’ve come across dozens of just such women, many of whom I consider friends, and I thought it would be great for you to get to know some of them as well.